-While operating a gas or electric hedge trimmer, the risk of the blades getting jammed is extremely probable, particularly if the task is more than the device can manage.
+While operating a electric hedge trimmer, the risk of the blades getting jammed is extremely probable, particularly if the task is more than the device can manage.
 Often objects will block the place you’re trimming and gum the trimmer up.
 Dull blades become more vulnerable to degradation following several applications.
 There is, indeed, a way to unjam the blades if they ever, sadly, get trapped with you as they want to do some yard work.

 - Firstly, many of the items you’re going to need to fix your hedge trimmer are boots, cleaner, brush, lubricant, mandrel, and pruning shears.